fukamachi/caveman/README.markdown

 ;=> (path/to/file xml)
 ```

-If you'd like to write a regular expression for URL rule, `:regexp t` should work for it.
+If you'd like to write use a regular expression in a URL rule, `:regexp t` should work.

 ```common-lisp
 (defroute ("/hello/([\\w]+)" :regexp t) (&key captures) (format nil "Hello, ~A!" (first captures)))
 ```

-Normally, routes are matched in the order they are defined.
-Only the first route matched is invoked and rest of them just will be ignored.
-But, a route can punt processing to the next matching route using `next-route`.
+Normally, routes are tested for a match in the order they are defined, and only the first route matched is invoked, with the following routes being ignored.
+However, a route can continue testing for matches in the list, by including `next-route`.

 ```common-lisp
 (defroute "/guess/:who" (&key who)